 This aspect of Ferengi superiority goes to the heart of the race.
-The idea was that, because they were really more like us than the Starfleet characters, the viewer could find himself agreeing with them.
+The idea was that, because they were really more like us than the Starfleet characters,s viewer could find themselves agreeing with them.

 “I also wanted to create someone who we could love,” said Wright, “and then hate ourselves for loving them, which is always the dirty little secret of villains.”

 In order to work out what the Ferengi would look like, Herb Wright worked with concept artist Andrew Probert and they started to produce different drawings.
 Wright remembers that the original brief he gave Probert was simple: